marvinraj/AITA/README.md

 # TRAVA - AI-Powered Travel Assistant

-A comprehensive AI-powered travel planning and assistance mobile application built with React Native, Expo, and powered by Google Gemini Pro AI.
+A comprehensive AI-powered travel planning and assistance mobile application built with React Native, Expo, Supabase and powered by Google Gemini Pro AI.
+This project was built for PRJ3223 Capstone Project 2.

 ## About This Project

-TRAVA (AI-Powered Travel Assistant) is a smart travel companion that helps users plan, organize, and manage their trips with the power of artificial intelligence.
+TRAVA (AI-Powered Travel Assistant) is a smart travel assistant that helps users plan, organize, and manage their trips with the power of artificial intelligence.
 The app provides personalized travel recommendations, intelligent itinerary planning, real-time place discovery, and contextual travel advice tailored to each user's specific trip details and preferences.

 ### Key Features:
 - **AI-Powered Travel Assistant**: Chat with an intelligent travel expert that understands your trip context